0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

     The review consists of:

     * Are you using the correct chain?
-Ledger will give both Partisia Blockchain and mainnet as chain reviews which are both correct for Partisia Blockchain.
-The screenshot shows [Testnet](../../access-and-use-the-testnet.md) which is our developer chain.
+Ledger will in the review write 2 chains, first is: Partisia Blockchain and the second is: mainnet.
+The screenshot shows [testnet](../../access-and-use-the-testnet.md) which is our developer chain, in your case it will show up as mainnet.
       ![Interact(4)-Chain.png](Interact%284%29-Chain.png)

     * Are you using the correct arguments?
 Its important that you verify the receiving addresses on the device as to